Carbapenem-resistant Enterobacterales (CRE)

-Enterobacteriaceae are a family of bacteria that are normally found in the human gut.
+Enterobacterales are an order of bacteria that are normally found in the human gut, and known to cause serious infections in the blood, lungs (pneumonia), urinary tract and wounds.
 Some examples of these bacteria include E. coli, Klebsiella pneumoniae, and Enterobacter cloacae.

 FREQUENTLY ASKED QUESTIONS